-without attribution to the manuscript she had read, she must have breached the strong norms against plagiarism in academia and consequently face the risk of both formal and informal sanction.
+Copyright law however does not make this distinction between the debilitating effect that copying the ideas would have on incentives at T_I and the beneficial effect of copying the same ideas at T_3 .
+In an academic setting this may not be that problematic.
+Assuming that the plagiarist from the previous example had submitted her paper without attribution to the manuscript she had read, she must have breached the strong norms against plagiarism in academia and consequently face the risk of both formal and informal sanction.
 Therefore, copyright's uniform treatment of ideas across time may not be a serious problem in academia, as the incentives at T_I are preserved by the extralegal norm.
 However, when such extra-legal norms do not exist, the uniform treatment of ideas across time may be more troublesome.

 Consider the example of television formats.
 A writer generates a concept for a new TV series, or a "format" which may include "storylines, character descriptions, talent selection, setting, music, game rules, script treatments, production guidelines, etc. [which become] a blueprint for production."
 She proposes the show to several interested broadcasters and enters into a contract with one broadcaster, but then another interested broadcaster who did not win the bid takes the idea and creates a similar show.
-Copyright infringement claims generally fail as courts often find that the similarity is only in unprotected ideas or scenes a faire, but not in the expression of those ideas.
-Moreover, on ground of preemption, courts often reject claims under state law based conversion, misappropriation and quasi-contract, leaving contract theories as the only viable cause of action against this form of plagiarism.
+Copyright infringement claims generally fail as courts often find that the similarity lies only in unprotected ideas or in scènes à faire, but not in the expression of those ideas.
+Moreover, on ground of preemption, US courts often reject claims of conversion, misappropriation and quasi-contract under state law, leaving contract theories as the only viable cause of action against this form of plagiarism.
+Yet relying on contract may not